 You’ll need the following ingredients to make this delicious Rigatoni al Forno with Sausage and Ricotta:

-Whole Peeled Tomatoes: San Marzano tomatoes cannot be beat!
+Whole Peeled Tomatoes: San Marzano tomatoes cannot be beaten!
 They just have such a deeper flavor than regular whole peeled tomatoes.
-If you can’t find San Marzano, you can substitute regular whole peeled tomatoes, though 🙂
+If you can’t find San Marzano, you can substitute regular whole peeled tomatoes.

 Italian Sausage: Sweet Italian sausage is my go-to for this recipe.

 Ricotta Cheese: Use whole milk ricotta to make it super creamy!

 Mozzarella Cheese: I love the taste of fresh mozzarella, but regular grated mozzarella works just fine, too!

 HOW TO MAKE RIGATONI AL FORNO: STEP BY STEP